Highways in Albania: Motorways

-Expressways
+National Roads & Expressways

-The expressways in Albania are defined by the Ministry of Transportation and Infrastructure.
+The expressways in Albania are defined by the Ministry of Infrastructure and Energy.

 Construction work

-Following the end of communism in 1991, the highways in the country began to be modernized with the construction of the National Road 2, connecting the country's capital of Tiranë with the country's second largest city of Durrës.
+Following the end of communism in 1991, the highways in the country began to be modernized with the construction of the National Road 2, connecting the country's capital of Tirana with the country's second-largest city of Durrës.
 Since 2000, main roadways have drastically improved, though lacking standards in design and road safety.
 This involved the construction of new roadways, planting of trees and related greening projects, and lately the installing of contemporary signs.
 However, some state roads continue to deteriorate from lack of maintenance while others remain unfinished.

 The priority of the first Rama government in 2014 was the completion of unfinished roadways, due to lack of funding.
 Another major priority was the completion of the Arbër Highway (Rruga e Arbërit), connecting Tirana with the city of Debar in the Republic of North Macedonia through the current National Road 6.
 Eventually, this Superstradë will become part of the Pan-European Corridor VIII, linking Albania with the Republic of North Macedonia and Greece.
 Another important objectives include, the completion of the problematic Tirana-Elbasan Highway part of the A3, the launching of toll highways starting with A1, and the construction of the Southern Axis of Albania Boshti i Jugut, passing across central and southern Albania.
 The completion of the Eastern Ring of Albania Unaza Lindore passing through Valbonë, Kukës, Krumë, Bulqizë and Librazhd has also been a priority.
 When all corridors are completed, Albania will have an estimated 759 kilometers of highway linking it with its neighbors.

 Winter maintenance

 Winter 2021-22 marked the first time that main roadways in the Albanian Alps have been open for traffic after a snowfall.
 Therefore, the many guesthouses of the area now are accessible in the winter as well.
-This came as a result of using advanced snow clearing equipment by local authorities and contractors.
+This came as a result of using advanced snow-clearing equipment by local authorities and contractors.

 In recent years, winter maintenance has greatly improved in all major roadways of the country including the A1 toll motorway.